Kiarostami Retrospective - The Traveler

 $7 Members of NWFF, SIFF, and/or Grand Illusion

-* Members of the Iranian American Community Alliance can receive a $3 ticket discount at the door! *
+* Affiliates of the Iran Film Initiative can receive a $3 ticket discount at the door! *

 Kiarostami’s first feature focuses on a boy in a provincial city so avid to get to Tehran to see a soccer match that he’ll lie to adults and cheat other kids.
 A quest film that’s also a study of youthful obsession, it’s filmed in edgy black and white with a quiet energy that matches its hero’s.
 The Traveler has an acridly ironic ending and one of the best performances by a child in Kiarostami’s early work.